Takopi's Original Sin

 Takopi's Original Sin (タコピーの原罪, Takopī no Genzai) is a Japanese web manga series written and illustrated by Taizan 5.
 It was published on Shueisha's web platform Shōnen Jump+ from December 2021 to March 2022, with its chapters collected in two tankōbon volumes.
 An original net animation (ONA) adaptation produced by Enishiya and TBS Television was released from June to August 2025.
+An anime compilation film titled Takopi's Original Sin: Thank You, See You Tomorrow is set to be released theatrically in Japan in November 2026.

 Plot

 In 2016, Nueinukf, an alien hailing from the Happy Planet, crash-lands on Earth on his mission to spread happiness to others.
-After evading capture, he comes across Shizuka Kuze, a 9-year-old girl who is bullied at school and only finds solace with her dog Chappy.
+After evading capture, he comes across Shizuka Kuze, a 9-year-old girl who is bullied at school and only finds solace with her Border Collie, Chappy.
 Shizuka, noting that he resembles an octopus, names the alien Takopi.
-Takopi decides to use his planet's Happy Gadgets to help Shizuka, but after seeing her, face scratched and bruised all over while holding Chappy's leash, Shizuka asks for one of Takopi's gadgets and uses it to commit suicide.
-Realizing the gravity of the situation, Takopi uses another gadget to travel back in time, hoping that he can improve Shizuka's life.
+Takopi decides to use his planet's Happy Gadgets to help Shizuka, but after seeing her, face scratched and bruised all over as she holds Chappy's leash, Shizuka asks for one of Takopi's gadgets and uses it to take her life.
+Realizing the gravity of the situation, Takopi uses a Happy Camera to travel back in time, hoping to prevent Shizuka's suicide.

-In one of these loops, during a confrontation between Shizuka and her bully Marina Kirarazaka, Takopi commits felony-murder against Marina using the Happy Camera.
-The device breaks in the process, cutting off any chance of reversing time again.
+In one of these loops, during a confrontation between Shizuka and her bully Marina Kirarazaka, whose father had an affair with Shizuka's mother, Takopi accidentally hurls the Camera at Marina, breaking it after failing to save Chappy in 101 attempts, killing her and preventing them from reversing time again.
 Desperate to conceal the crime, Takopi, with help of Shizuka's classmate, Naoki Azuma, buries Marina's body inside one of his gadgets before assuming her identity.
 The ruse quickly unravels: Takopi's imitation of Marina is unconvincing, and a group of workers soon stumbles upon the hidden corpse.
-Meanwhile, Shizuka exploits Naoki's deteriorating mental state—his spiral into paranoia over hiding the crime, his frantic attempts to save her dog, and the crushing weight of his mother's condemnation after a poor grade.
+At the same time, Shizuka exploits Naoki's deteriorating mental state—his spiral into paranoia over hiding the crime, his frantic attempts to save her dog, and the crushing weight of being compared to older brother Junya and condemnation after a poor grade.
+Ultimately, Takopi tries to reason with Shizuka, preventing her from making any more mistakes, but Shizuka knocks him out with a rock.